seth-khan26/fleet-flow/docs/rbac.md

 - DRIVER can only read and update deliveries
 - FLEET_MANAGER can manage vehicles and maintenance but cannot dispatch
 - OWNER has at least as many permissions as every other role

+## Dispatcher View

+Real-time view of active deliveries and driver locations.